AnneDirkson/LexNorm/README.md

 # LexNorm

-Lexical normalization pipeline for medical patient forum data.
-This repository contains the pipeline script for Jupyter Notebook (python 3).
-The spelling correction module that is part of it can only be run on a Linux platform.
+Lexical normalization pipeline for medical patient forum data (Python 3).
+For more detail on the pipeline see:

+Dirkson AR, Verberne S, Sarker A and Kraaij W (Under submission).
+Data-driven Lexical Normalization for Medical Social Media.
+Multimodal Technologies and Interaction [Text Mining in Complex Domains].

+Please refer to our article if you use this module.

-Updated 08-02-2019.
+Updated 15-07-2019.

-This pipeline includes both the DrugNorm and SpellingCorrect modules.

 author - AR Dirkson
-date - 2-10-2018
+date - 15-07-2019

 This pipeline takes raw text data and performs:
 - Removes URLs, email addresses and personal pronouns